Skip to main content

 ConfigurationDescription

-NameAlphanumeric; maximum 50 characters.
-A unique identifier given to the Predefined Broadcast and by which Users may recognise and select it in other User Interfaces.
+NameAlphanumeric, maximum 50 characters.
+A unique identifier given to the Predefined Broadcast by which users may recognise and select it in other User Interfaces.

-Changes Since Date/TimeThe date/time that the changes from are selected for broadcast in the data broadcaster.
+Changes Since Date/TimeThe date/time from when changes are selected for broadcast in the data broadcaster.

 Broadcast TypeThe defined export type for broadcast as selected in the Predefined Broadcast.
 Built-in types are XML and CSV.